Kaashmalik/malik-tech-dairy/README.md

 ## 🎯 Overview

-**Malik Tech Dairy** is a comprehensive, enterprise-ready SaaS platform designed specifically for dairy and livestock management in Pakistan.
+**MTK Dairy** is a comprehensive, enterprise-ready SaaS platform designed specifically for dairy and livestock management in Pakistan.
 Built with modern technologies, it supports multi-tenancy, real-time analytics, IoT integration, and multiple payment gateways optimized for the Pakistani market.

 ### ✨ Key Highlights